 Take 10 with...
 Alex Taylor

-Senior Lecturer Dr Alex Taylor, Director of the Animal Minds Lab in the School of Psychology, gives us 10 minutes of his time to talk cumulative cultural evolution, creative challenges and having low expectations.
+Associate Professor Alex Taylor, Director of the Animal Minds Lab in the School of Psychology, gives us 10 minutes of his time to talk about comparing different intelligences, creative challenges and having low expectations.

 1. Describe your research topic to us in ten words or less.

 I’m a comparative psychologist.
-I compare the minds of animals to humans, particularly young children, in order to see where there are similarities and differences between them.
+I compare the minds of animals to humans to see where there are similarities and differences between them.
+This focus is now developing to include the comparison of artificial intelligences to those with a biological origin.

-3. What are some of the day-to-day research activities you carry out?
+3. Describe some of your day-to-day research activities.

-My day-to-day is mainly spent on emails to my collaborators, admin to keep my lab going, designing experiments, problem solving, and commenting on or writing manuscripts.
+My day-to-day is mainly spent on designing experiments, reading, problem solving, and commenting on or writing manuscripts, with a lot of Zoom meetings thrown in as well.
 These days it is hard to carve out a lot of time to spend with the animals I work with.
 Generally, I try to function as the problem solver for my PhD students.
-I’m helping them out by talking through challenges and making sure we’re asking the right questions of the animals.
+I’m helping them out by talking through challenges and making sure we’re asking the right questions of our subjects.

 4. What do you enjoy most about your research?

-5. Tell us about something that has surprised you or amused you in the course of your research (it could be a discovery, an anecdote or even a funny incident).
+5. Tell us about something that has surprised or amused you in the course of your research.

-There are so many things I could say!
-Something that stands out for me happened at the start of the year.
+Something that stands out for me happened with the kea.
 I was down in Christchurch doing a workshop with my PhD students to improve their skills for training and working with the kea, and help with their welfare.

 Two kea were in the little river that runs through their enclosure, both perched on a log, rocking it backwards and forwards together, so it splashed in the water, just for fun.
 I knew kea played a lot but this really stood out, the kea were taking a break to play together.
-We all stopped working and pulled out our phones to video them, and then we started thinking of other ways we could get them to play like that.
+We all stopped working to watch, and then we started thinking of other ways we could get them to play like that.
 It’s really nice when those things happen; it’s such a feel-good experience when you see these animals doing the kind of behaviours you’re interested in, apropos of nothing.
 It’s a lazy, summer afternoon and they just want to play.
-It makes the job feel really fun when you get to see the animals having fun and doing their own thing.
-It gives you a really strong drive to gather some data around that, to try and show what they’re feeling and how they’re thinking in that situation.

 6. How have you approached any challenges you’ve faced in your research?